tcastel-dataeng/object-detection-serverless/README.md

 - Fetch the model configuration and weights from darknet : https://pjreddie.com/darknet/yolo/ and save them under the models path of your bucket.
 If you want a quick start you can use the tiny model present in the mockfolder.
 Although it might not be the most efficient model.

-- Add the file of classes into your S3 under the model path (it is also present in the mockfolder directory).
+- Add the file of classes into your S3 under the model path (it is also present in the mockfolder directory as yolov3.txt).

 <h1>Get started :</h1>